 The predominant software is Hauptwerk, for which several hundred sample sets are available, from positives to large cathedral and concert organs, plus theatre organs, harpsichords, and others.
 There is also a shareware application GrandOrgue, which uses the same data file formats as the first version of Hauptwerk, but cannot use more recent Hauptwerk sample sets.
 Other applications include jOrgan, Aeolus, and Miditzer, but these are limited in scope.

-Available RAM requirements vary considerably depending on the size of the organ, the quality of the sample set, and the number of channels.
-A small positive may require only a few hundred MB, while a full load of a large organ with multiple channels can easily require more than 64GB.
-CPU demands can also be high, and the more processor cores (threads), the better.
+RAM requirements tend to be high, but vary considerably; a small positive may require only a few hundred MB, while a full load of a large organ with multiple channels can easily require more than 64 GB.
+CPU demands can also be high, depending on the level of polyphony, and the more processor cores the better.

 - The initial transient (including the chiff).